Practical information : Eating out Vietnam

 To be avoided

 Food safety has become a major concern in the emerging countries of Southeast Asia, and particularly in Vietnam.
-In Vietnam's cities, the demands of the emerging middle class are increasing as they consume more.
+In Vietnamese cities, the demands of the emerging middle class are increasing as they consume more.

 In short, no paranoia.
 It will spoil your stay and prevent you from enjoying the delights of Vietnamese gastronomy.
 Simply a little common sense and caution: avoid ordering game, most often illegally hunted in remote regions or even other countries (Laos or Cambodia...), transported and preserved in dubious conditions; always favour freshness, especially with seafood; avoid "gastronomic adventures".
-Most of the time, kitchens are in the open air, and it's easy to check the quality and freshness of the food you eat.
+Most of the time, kitchens are outdoors, and it's easy to check the quality and freshness of the food you eat.
 Vigilance without turning into a phobia..

 Some sound advice: